Goal 1 – A prosperous Central Coast with more jobs close to home

 5.3 Enable the development of new industrial land and coordinate infrastructure delivery through collaboration between State and local government and infrastructure providers.

-5.4 Protect employment land in suburbs across the region to provide local services
+5.4 Protect employment land in suburbs across the region to provide local services and employment.

 5.5 Monitor the supply of employment land and infrastructure servicing via the Employment Land Development Monitor.